JM-RPC/pivoter/README.md

 Pivot Plot

-11. Pivoter will bravely try to create a version of the type of chart you choose to represent the data in your pivot table.
+11. Pivoter will bravely try to represent the pivot table you created using the chart type you chose.